 According to Leafbuyer's Florida guide, medical marijuana has been legal in Florida since 2014.
 It was legalized by an act called the 2014 Compassionate Use of Low-THC and Medical Cannabis Act, also called the Compassionate Medical Cannabis Act of 2014 or the "Charlotte's Web" bill.
 (Charlotte's Web is a strain of cannabis—for more information on different marijuana strains, view our strain pages.
 Florida law has evolved since the initial legalization, passing Amendment 2, the Florida Medical Marijuana Act, in 2017 to expand the qualifying medical conditions.

-Potential patients with any of the illnesses listed above must be Florida residents and be recommended by medical professionals.
-Those under 18 are eligible to apply, but a parent or legal guardian must be a caregiver for the young patient.
-Registered medical marijuana patients are added to Florida's Compassionate Use Registry, where they can then be verified by the Florida Office of Medical Marijuana Use and receive a card with which to purchase medical marijuana.
+Potential consumers with any of the illnesses listed above must be Florida residents and be recommended by medical professionals.
+Those under 18 are eligible to apply, but a parent or legal guardian must be a caregiver for the young person.
+Registered medical marijuana consumers are added to Florida's Compassionate Use Registry, where they can then be verified by the Florida Office of Medical Marijuana Use and receive a card with which to purchase medical marijuana.

 How Much Medical Marijuana Can I Get, and Where?